iRapha/irapha.github.io/blog/_posts/2020-08-12-question-the-questions.md

 that’s inherently Good?
 I don’t know.
 And I’m struggling to figure that out.

 I’ve come to question whether the only way to Do Good is to do AI for social good, or critical AI.
 Why don’t I just do that?

-Perhaps it’s the constant gaslighting of ML fairness experts who, when not outright dismissed, have to endure explanations of “AI bias” by people who decided it was an important topic mere months ago.
+One answer could be the constant gaslighting of ML fairness experts who, when not outright dismissed, have to endure explanations of “AI bias” by people who decided it was an important topic mere months ago.

 Maybe it’s because I’m afraid[^4].
 I want to be respected in the research field and have a stable career (key for imigration).
 Doing justice work means being